pachyderm/docs/content/latest/deploy-manage/deploy/rbac.md

 		}},
 ```

-The following table explains how Pachyderm uses those permissions:
+The following table explains how MLDM uses those permissions:

 | Permission       | Description   |
 | ---------------- | ------------- |
 | Access to nodes    | Used for metrics reporting, disabling should not affect Pachyderm's operation. |
-| Access to pods, replica controllers, and services | Pachyderm uses this permission to monitor the created pipelines.
+| Access to pods, replica controllers, and services | MLDM uses this permission to monitor the created pipelines.
 The permissions related to `replicationcontrollers` and `services` are used in the setup and deletion of pipelines.
 Each pipeline has its own RC and service in addition to the pods.
 | Access to secrets | Required to give various kinds of credentials to pipelines, including storage credentials to access S3 or other object storage backends, Docker credentials to pull from a private registry, and others. |

 ## RBAC and DNS